relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/06 - Application Programming Interfaces (APIs)/main.md

 &nbsp;

 Now that the high-level communications of RPC have been covered, let's look at an example of an RPC request message.
 There are different versions of RPC messages.
 However, the most common is XML-RPC; XML-RPC was also the most common version prior to SOAP becoming.
-Example 6-6 shows a simple RPC call with XML-RPC that uses a GET to retrieve the name of the 21st sate added to the Untied States.
+Example 6-6 shows a simple RPC call with XML-RPC that uses a GET to retrieve the name of the 21st sate added to the United States.

 &nbsp;